 By Gayle Vehar on | No Comments

 Yesterday we talked about how shutter speed works.
-Today, we will focus on the last of the 3 important elements of the exposure triangle: ISO - a very important setting to use properly if you want to take the best possible photos.
+Today, we will focus on the last of the three essential elements of the exposure triangle: ISO - a very important setting to understand and use properly if you want to take the best possible photos.

-The term ISO has been carried over from the days of film.
-Film is made up of little crystal grains.
-At ISO 100 or 200, those crystal grains are very tiny and need more light to expose them.
-With ISO 1600 or 3200 film, the crystal grains are larger and thus need less light to expose them.
-The trade off is that the larger crystal grains are more noticeable and photos are less smooth.
+The term ISO has been carried over from the days of real film, which is made up of little crystal grains.
+At ISO 100 or 200, those crystal grains are tiny and need more light to expose them.
+With ISO 1600 or 3200 films, the crystal grains are much larger and thus require less light to expose them.
+The trade-off is that the larger crystal grains are more noticeable, and photos are less smooth.

 Digital cameras have ISO equivalents.
-However, with digital cameras it isn’t crystal grains that become noticeable as the ISO numbers get larger, it is pixels that become more noticeable as noise or grain.
+However, with digital cameras, it isn’t crystal grains that become noticeable as the ISO numbers get larger; it's the pixels that become more noticeable as noise or grain.

-(This photos was taken at ISO 6400 on a Nikon D610.
-At 100% grain is noticeable but not distracting.
-No noise reduction has been applied.)
+(This example photo was taken at ISO 6400 on a Nikon D610.
+At 100, the grain is noticeable but not distracting.
+No noise reduction has been applied).

-As a general rule, you want to keep your ISO as low as possible.
-However, this does NOT mean that you should always shoot with an ISO of 100.
+Generally, you want to keep your ISO as low as possible.
+However, this does NOT mean you should always shoot with an ISO of 100.

-When photographing indoors there is much less available light than there is when shooting outside in the sun.
-In these low light situations, you should use whatever light you have available and then raise your ISO as necessary to get a good exposure.
+There is generally much less light available when shooting indoors than when taking photos outside in the sun.
+In these low-light situations, you should use whatever light you have available and raise your ISO as necessary to get a good exposure.

 Why?
 Because capturing a nicely exposed photo is more important than worrying about grain or noise.

 Digital cameras have really improved their high ISO capabilities in the last several years.
-Many current cameras have the ability to shoot at high ISOs with relatively little grain and/or noise.
+Many current cameras can shoot at high ISOs with relatively little grain and noise.

-To adjust ISO on your Nikon pro or semi-pro camera, press the ISO button and rotate the main command dial.
-The ISO button will either be located on the top or back of your camera depending on the model.
+To adjust ISO on your Nikon Pro or Semi-Pro camera, press the "ISO" button and rotate the main command dial.
+Depending on the model, the ISO button will be located on the top or back of your camera.

-Make sure you remember these general rules about ISO before moving on to the next part of our tutorial:
+Make sure you remember these general rules about ISO before moving on to the next part of our Mastering Manual tutorial:

 Day 2.
 How to Use Your Camera's Light Meter